 From French banal, from Medieval Latin bannalis (“pertaining to compulsory feudal service, applied especially to mills, wells, ovens, etc., used in common by people of the lower classes, upon the command of a feudal superior; hence, common, commonplace”), from bannum (“command, proclamation”).

-Origin: French, from Old French, shared by tenants in a feudal jurisdiction, from ban, summons to military service, of Germanic origin bhā-2 in Indo-European roots
+French from Old French shared by tenants in a feudal jurisdiction from ban summons to military service of Germanic origin bhā-2 in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition

 Find similar words to banal using the buttons below.